MoralisWeb3/Moralis-JS-SDK/.changeset/lemon-tigers-sneeze.md

 '@moralisweb3/streams': patch
 ---

-Added support for arrays to the log parser.
+Added support for unindexed arrays to the log parser.